-How do I prepare for intra-aortic balloon pump therapy?
+How do I get ready for intra-aortic balloon pump therapy?

 Before your procedure, talk with your healthcare provider about all your concerns.

 if you are pregnant or think you could be.
-Also let him or her know if you have:
+Also let them know if you have:

 If you smoke, you should try to stop before your procedure.
 It will help reduce your